Barton Springs salamander: Diet and behavior

 Much of the Barton Springs salamander's life history remains unknown at this time.
 These salamanders are neotenic and strictly an aquatic species.
 This species of salamanders typically inhabits surface waters but are also suited to live in subterranean waters when conditions are not suitable at the surface.
-Barton Springs Salamanders utilize innate predator recognition and are opportunistic feeders.
+Barton Springs salamanders utilize innate predator recognition and are opportunistic feeders.
 It appears that they feed primarily on small aquatic crustaceans and planarian flatworms (Dugesia sp.), but can supplement their diet with other items, such as earthworms, snails, leeches, and insect larvae.

 Etymology

 The species epithet (sosorum) is an acronym for "Save Our Springs Ordinance" (of the City of Austin) although it is widely if erroneously believed to refer to SOS Alliance, a local preservation group combined with a Latin genitive plural ending.

 Conservation status

 Despite inhabiting an urban area, E. sosorum was not described until 1993.
 It was put on the federal List of Threatened and Endangered Species in 1997 and was last assessed in 2004 by the IUCN Red List.
 Under the IUCN Red List, the Barton Springs salamander is listed as vulnerable while in federally and within the state of Texas the species is considered endangered.
 The salamander's listing prevented the City of Austin from cleaning the Barton Springs Pool as it had for 70 years—with bleach.
 As a result, the City of Austin applied for and was issued an Incidental Take Permit under Section 10(a)(1)(b) of the Endangered Species Act by the U.S. Fish and Wildlife Service in 1998.
 The permit has a term of 15 years and allows incidental taking of salamanders during pool cleaning and maintenance.
-In addition, various conservation measures have been developed under the "Barton Springs Salamander Conservation and Agreement Strategy" which was signed in August of 1996.
+In addition, various conservation measures have been developed under the "Barton Springs Salamander Conservation and Agreement Strategy" which was signed in August 1996.
 A captive breeding program was also developed for this species as a way to increase the size of the current population.
 As a mitigation measure, the City offered to direct 10% of revenue generated through pool entry fees into a conservation fund that is used for research and habitat enhancement.
 Looking forward, the city of Austin has created an advisory team that will continue to review pool maintenance procedures in the salamander's habitat and conduct monthly surveys to assess population size.